 In the name of the feminist motto "personal is political", the project takes on an inside-out research approach.

-Enrica Zaninotto is a second-year PhD student in English Literature.
-Within the departmental Project of Excellence in Inclusive Humanities she is researching portraits of female disabled corporeality in Neo-Victorian fiction through a Feminist Disability Studies lens.
-Her research interests comprise predominantly literature and disability and Victorian & Neo-Victorian Studies.
-She is a member of AIA (Associazione Italiana di Anglistica).
+Enrica Zaninotto is a third-year PhD candidate in English Literature and specializes in Disability Studies.
+Within the departmental Project of Excellence in Inclusive Humanities she is researching female disabled corporeality in Neo-Victorian metafiction through a Feminist Disability Studies lens.
+Other research interests of her include: Victorian and Neo-Victorian Studies, Irish Studies, contemporary literature, and auto/biography.
+She is a member of AIA (Italian Association of English Studies) and ESSE (European Society for the Study of English).

 Modules running in the period selected: 0.